sts10/orchard-street-wordlists/readme.markdown

 This project has no association with either Google, Wikipedia, or the creators of the Wikipedia frequency project cited above.
 Neither Google, nor Wikipedia, nor the creators of the Wikipedia word frequency project cited above endorses this project.

-Given that [Wikipedia text is licensed as Creative Commons Attribution-ShareAlike 3.0 Unported License ("CC BY-SA")](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use#7._Licensing_of_Content), I'm using that license for this project.
+The Wikipedia text was taken on August 29th, 2022 (2022-08-29).
+At that time, [Wikipedia text was (and still is, as of this writing) licensed as Creative Commons Attribution-ShareAlike 3.0 Unported License ("CC BY-SA")](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use#7._Licensing_of_Content), and thus I am using that license for this project.

 <!-- ### Licensing -->
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/3.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.